 Kiera Cameron and Carlos Fonnegra manage to take down a few of the terrorist but this is revealed as a diversion of the real attack on the police station where Carlos works.
 The attack secures the freedom of Lucas who is the terrorist’s expert on time travel.
 Meanwhile the young Alec Sadler uncovers more about his future self but Kiera tries to hide this from him in order not to harm him, Alec believes this reason because he doesn’t want to know his ‘bad’ future.
 The episode wraps up between the partnership of Kiera and Carlos in hunting down the terrorists and Kiera and Alec in their explanation on the time travel thing.
 I do sense that like Peter Bishop the character of Carlos Fonnegra is there mostly to legitimize the appearance of the rather attractive female lead on the show, I can’t say I really cared much for his character in the pilot.
 The relationship between Kiera and Carlos also seems like a reverse Lois Lane Clark Kent thingy with Carlos never finding out she is from the future.

-My feelings after seeing this episode are generally positive, most of the down sides can be explained by the jamming of the plot development into one episode and so far I haven’t seen any of the major downsides that I saw in Alcatraz and Terra Nova, I hope this show isn’t going to turn into a ‘Terrorist of the week’ show like Alcatraz was a ‘Prisoner of the week’ show, I also hope this show won’t be like Bionic Woman either because the suit that Kiera wears might be very sexy and tight it also packs a number of ‘rabbits’ she can pull out of the hat at any time.
+My feelings after seeing this episode are generally positive.
+Most of the down sides can be explained by the cramming of plot development into one episode.
+So far I haven’t seen any of the major downsides that I saw in Alcatraz and Terra Nova.
+I hope this show isn’t going to turn into a ‘Terrorist of the week’ show like Alcatraz was a ‘Prisoner of the week’ show.
+I also hope this show won’t be like Bionic Woman either because the suit that Kiera wears might be very sexy and tight it also packs a number of ‘rabbits’ she can pull out of the hat at any time.
 The show seems a little bit like Nikita in style, not in the least because another attractive woman is seen in the lead which after Fringe and Alcatraz seems like necessary part of the formula.
 Just like Fringe the show attempts drama so that is a plus.
-I also hope that Vancouver 2077 will remain an integral part of the series, when the time machine was about to be activated we saw Kiera’s husband arguing with the older Alec Sadler and so it would be fun if he would follow his own investigations, that would give this series a real Total Recall 2070 feel that fans of the show have craved for over a decade now.
+I also hope that Vancouver 2077 will remain an integral part of the series, when the time machine was about to be activated we saw Kiera’s husband arguing with the older Alec Sadler and so it would be fun if he would follow his own investigations.
+That would give this series a real Total Recall 2070 feel that fans of the show have craved for over a decade now.
 It will also make use of those other cameo’s actors that appeared in the pilot.